- 1 A summary of our findings

 What Pool Pump is Best For My Existing Filter?

 Pump housing mount

-To make a pool pump work with your filter system, you need to make sure that the housing mount of the pump will be compatible with it.
+To make a pool pump work with your filter system, you need to make sure that the pump’s housing mount will be compatible with it.
 It is quite easy, fortunately.

 There are two types of housing mounts: top and side.
-In case the intake of your filter is located above the ground pump, then you need a top-mount pool pump.
+If your filter’s intake is located above the ground pump, you need a top-mount pool pump.
 If the input is on the same level, a side-mount pump would be the right choice.